The People Upstairs (2020 film)

-The People Upstairs (Sentimental) is a 2020 Spanish comedy film written and directed by Cesc Gay, starring Javier Cámara, Griselda Siciliani, Belén Cuesta, and Alberto San Juan.
+The People Upstairs (Sentimental) is a 2020 Spanish comedy film written and directed by Cesc Gay based on his own play Els veïns de dalt.
+It stars Javier Cámara and Griselda Siciliani alongside Belén Cuesta and Alberto San Juan.

-The film was nominated for five Goya Awards and four Feroz Awards.
+The film premiered at the Teatro Victoria Eugenia on 24 September 2020 as a part of the 68th San Sebastián International Film Festival ahead of its 30 October 2020 theatrical release in Spain by Filmax.

-It is an adaptation of Cesc Gay's stage play Els veïns de dalt / Los vecinos de arriba and has been remade in several countries, including Italy, Switzerland and France.
+It won Best Supporting Actor (San Juan) at the 35th Goya Awards out of five nominations.

-Plot
+Premise

-Julio (Javier Cámara) and Ana (Griselda Siciliani) are a couple who spend most of their time arguing.
-One night, Ana decides to invite their upstairs neighbours, Salva (Alberto San Juan) and Laura (Belén Cuesta), for dinner, despite the fact that Julio is not their biggest fan, not least because of the noise they make while having sex.
+Julio and Ana are a couple who spend most of their time arguing.
+One night, Ana decides to invite their upstairs neighbours, Salva and Laura, for dinner, even though Julio is not their biggest fan, not least because of the noise they make while having sex.
 As the night goes on, various secrets about the couple come to light.